adamblvck/DQN-Banana-Collector/Report.md

 ![](media/dqn_agent_episode_x_scores/png)

+To the the code, please take a look at [the python notebook](Navigation.ipynb).

 ## Ideas for Future Work

 The agent is collecting yelllow bananas and avoiding blue bananas pretty well.
-I've noticed that sometimes the agent gets stuck moving `LEFT` and `RIGHT`, because he's only seeing blue bananas in the environment.
-This could be combatted by increasing the `UPDATE EVERY` hyper-parameter.
+I've noticed that sometimes the agent gets stuck moving `LEFT` and `RIGHT`, this is when he's only seeing blue bananas in the environment.
+This could be combatted by increasing the `UPDATE EVERY` hyper-parameter to 8 or 16.

 The learning algorithm could be expanded with other algorithms, including `Double DQN`, `Dueling DQN` and `prioritized experience replay`.
 I'm not sure how far implementing these would increase the score.
 To see the effect of these algorithms in action, I'd propose to rebuild the environment with the following adjustments:
 - Add a turning-speed to the agent.
-Pressing left or right accelerates turning left or right.
-This would make it harder for the agent to move around, and thus it would be more important to consider prioritized experience replay, for example
+Pressing left or right accelerates the turn speed left or right, with friction factor that steadily diminishes the turning speed to zero.
+This would make it harder for the agent to move around, and thus it would be more important for `double DQN` or  `prioritized experience replay` to be implemented.
 - Add obstacles, valleys, and bridges to the game, similar to the game [Quake](https://youtu.be/ZHT2TgMX7Rg).
-In a more complex environment, implementing fine-tunings would certainly be required to consider that environment solved.
+In a more complex environment, implementing above-mentioned fine-tunings (and more) would certainly be required to consider that environment solved.